 11 Insurance coverage varies widely by state and employer.
-State coverage mandates do not apply to selfinsured companies or smaller companies and often only cover some costs of care, such as fertility-enhancing drugs but not necessarily IVF.
+State coverage mandates do not apply to selfinsured companies and often only cover some costs of care, such as fertility-enhancing drugs but not necessarily IVF.
 Still, some coverage can considerably reduce the total out-of-pocket costs associated with IVF and influence treatment decisions (Hamilton et al. 2018).
-For this reason, our primary specification includes state × year fixed effects to account for any state-level policy changes.
+For this reason, our primary specification includes state \times year fixed effects to account for any state-level policy differences.

-endocrinologists, embryologists, nurses, surgical technicians, and administrators who work collaboratively to provide fertility services.
+for creating, testing, and storing eggs and embryos.
+Clinics employ reproductive endocrinologists, embryologists, nurses, surgical technicians, and administrators who work collaboratively to provide fertility services.
 While the desired outcome of IVF is straightforward, the process of achieving a live birth is complex.
 The IVF process consists of several stages that involve over 350 steps performed over 4 to 6 weeks per cycle (McCaffrey, Forman, and Copperman 2022).
 At a high level, a patient undergoes the five phases of treatment shown in Figure 1.
 Patients often need several cycles to achieve a live birth, with many patients undergoing at least 3 IVF cycles.